 Potential advantages and constraints of anaerobic digestion for faecal sludge management: Anaerobic digestion has the potential to produce biogas while stabilising FS, reducing sludge volume and odours.
 However, operation and maintenance (O&M) of anaerobic digesters requires a relatively high level of skilled operation.
 Inhibition of digestion needs to be considered due to the inconsistent nature of FS, and also detergents and heavy metals should be addressed at the household level.
-A constraint of anaerobic digestion, it has not yet been proven for FS alone in semi-centralised to centralised treatment in urban areas.
+A constraint of anaerobic digestion as a technology for FS treatment is that, despite the vast amount of knowledge on anaerobic digestion, it has not yet been proven for FS alone in semi-centralised to centralised treatment in urban areas.
 Hence, further research is needed, and pilot scale facilities need to be installed prior to full scale implementation in order to learn more about the safe and sustainable application of this technology.